 medicines or dietary supplements you are taking.
 You and your doctor may decide that it's best to stop taking the medicine, to take a different medicine, or to keep taking it.

-Cut out junk food, and eat a balanced diet.
+Choose healthy foods instead of junk food.
+Eat a balanced diet.
 Pregnancy is not the time

 to lose weight.
 If you want to lose weight, do it before becoming pregnant.

 Don't go on a crash diet, because you may end up with a nutritional deficiency

 that could be harmful to you or the baby.